 Skin cancer is by far the most common form of malignancy.
 At the cutaneous oncology program at Tampa General Hospital’s Cancer Institute, our experts diagnose and treat skin cancer—even incredibly complex cases—with compassion and skill.
-Our commitment to providing world-class cancer care has earned us recognition by U.S. News & World Report as one of the top 10% in the nation for Cancer Care for 2021-22.
+Tampa General Hospital has earned “high performing” designation for cancer care by U.S. News & World Report for 2023-24, meaning we are ranked among the top 10% of U.S. hospitals.

 The skin is the largest organ in the body and is exposed to the outside world.
 As a result, causes of skin cancer can include environmental factors, such as sun exposure, or genetic predispositions or both.
 Skin cancer typically develops in areas that are commonly exposed to sunlight but may occur on any area of the body depending on the type of malignancy.

 We treat the three main types of skin cancer, which include:

 - Squamous cell carcinoma